Anomalous Hall conductivity and quantum friction: EDGE STATES

-As for the case (ii), edge states crossing the energy gaps appear if hard walls cut the orbitals in half on both sides of the sample.
-Branch dispersions controlled by boundary conditions $d_{i,N+1}=-c_{i+1,N+1}=- \exp(i k_x) \, c_{i,N+1}$ and $b_{i,1}=-a_{i-1,1}=- \exp(-ik_x) \, a_{i,1}$ are shown in Fig.~\ref{edgestates}c.
-In real space, electrons at edge current paths are skipping along stripe edges.
-They are of chiral character (see also the inset of Fig.~\ref{gH_CH}) and electrons flow in opposite directions compared to the previous case of skimming electrons.
+As for the case (ii) chiral edge states crossing the energy gaps appear.
+For stripe of the width $N a_0$ the boundary conditions $e^{i \delta \pi} d_{i,N+1}=c_{i+1,N+1}= e^{i k_x} \, c_{i,N+1}$ and $e^{i \delta \pi} b_{i,1}=a_{i-1,1}=e^{-ik_x} \, a_{i,1}$ correspond to hard walls cutting the the orbitals in half on both sides of the sample.
+Resulting branch dispersions are shown in Fig.~\ref{edgestates}c for $N=20$.
+In real space, electrons at edge current paths are skipping along stripe walls flowing in opposite directions compared to the previous case of skimming electrons.

-There exists a peculiar possibility of imposing mixed boundary conditions giving energy dispersions shown in Fig.~\ref{edgestates}b.
-In this case, the symmetry leading to the presence of chiral edge states is lost and for chemical potential within the gap region the current flow is allowed only along one direction.
+There exists a peculiar possibility of imposing mixed boundary conditions, type (i)/(ii) at the lower/upper edge, giving rise to energy dispersions shown in Fig.~\ref{edgestates}b.
+In this case the symmetry leading to the presence of chiral edge states is lost and for chemical potential within the gap region the current flow is allowed only along one edge.
 It represents an ideal diode.
-Comparison with cases a) and c) suggests that edge states are exclusively determined by boundary conditions.
-This conclusion is supported by close connection of the anomalous Hall effect with the polarization which is known to be affected by boundary conditions.
-Opposite to the case of external magnetic fields (corresponding to rational values of $A_0/A_\phi$), the appearance of chiral edge states is not determined by the Chern number which in our case obeys zero value.
-Necessary conditions for their appearance are relevant boundary conditions giving rise the chiral symmetry of the current distribution across the stripe.
+Comparison of all three cases suggests that edge states are exclusively determined by boundary conditions.
+This conclusion is supported by a close connection of the anomalous Hall effect to the polarization which is known to be affected by boundary conditions.
+Opposite to the case of external magnetic fields (corresponding to rational values of $A_0/A_\phi$), the appearance of chiral edge states is not determined by the Chern number which in our case has zero value.
+Necessary conditions for their appearance are the chiral symmetry of the current distribution across the stripe, i.e. oscillating currents are surrounded by current paths at the stripe edges leading currents in opposite direction, and relevant boundary conditions.

-Note that for transition probability $|t|^2 > 0.5$ edge states crossing energy gaps appear at edges for which hard wall leaves circular orbitals untouched only.
+Note that for transition probability $|t|^2 > 0.5$ edge states crossing energy gaps appear only at edges for which hard wall leaves circular orbitals untouched.
 Nevertheless general conclusions remain unchanged.